-For many people, the holidays are a time to get together with family and friends.
-Parties and other social outings fill our calendars as we reflect on the past year and celebrate with our loved ones.
+The holidays are usually a time to gather with family and friends.
+Our calendars fill up with parties and other social outings.
+We celebrate with our loved ones.
+We reflect on the past year and look forward to the future.

 The health effects of social isolation

 In her 2015 study on public health and loneliness, Brigham Young University Professor Julianne Holt-Lunstad said social isolation can be as damaging to one’s health as smoking 15 cigarettes a day.
 And according to the NIA, research has also linked loneliness to high blood pressure, heart disease, obesity, a weaker immune system, depression, anxiety and dementia.